Trusted WordPress tutorials, when you need them most.

 First, you will need to create a contact form with WPForms.
 If you need instructions for this, then you can follow our step-by-step guide on how to create a contact form in WordPress.

-After you have added the contact form on your WordPress website, you need to go ahead and make a test entry submission.
-Here is an example of our simple contact form.
+After you have added the contact form to your WordPress website, you need to go ahead and make a test entry submission.
+Here is an example of our simple contact form:

 A simple contact form, showing fields for Name, Email, and Comment or Message